Amasya

 Places

 The Amasya Museum (Turkish: Amasya Müzesi) is a museum in Amasya, Turkey.
 It was founded in 1926, and is located in the city center.
 The museum has a collection of over 30,000 artifacts from the Neolithic Age to the Ottoman Empire.
 The museum is divided into three sections: the prehistoric section, the classical section, and the Islamic section.
-Th..
+The prehistoric section contains artifacts from the Neolithic Age to the Bronze Age.
+The classical sec..

 Amasya Castle, also known as Amasya Kalesi, is an enchanting fortress located in the city of Amasya in Turkey.
 Set amidst breathtaking natural beauty, this historical landmark offers visitors a captivating journey through time and a glimpse into the region's rich history.
-Traveling to Amasya Castle allows you to explore a site deeply rooted in a..
+Traveling to Amasya Castle allows you to explore a site deeply rooted in ancient heritage.
+The castle's origins can be traced back to the Hittites and Phrygians, making it an..